dutt/new_dev_tips/README.md

 It's good to get a grip of the architecture, how the big pieces fit together, but don't try to learn the insides of all the pieces right away.

+## Everyone starts somewhere

+Everybody takes a month or three to get going at a new place.
+Don't worry too much during the first few months, just give it your best shot and try to learn a lot.

+Your goals with your first job should be two:

+1) A decent starting salary.
+2) Learning opportunities.
+Find out which areas in development you enjoy and how to do more of those while less of the less fun ones.

+The first job is the first stepping stone to your next job, which ideally would have a higher salary and higher ratio of the fun stuff.

 ## Code review critique

 Code review can get harsh, you need to learn to seperate issues in your code from your value as a person.
 When starting working as a developer you've chosen to expose that side of yourself and you need to be able to take constructive critisism.

+## Mentor

+Try to find somebody more senior that knows how to give good critique that you get along with, ask them if they might want to mentor you for a bit.
+Think of it as a senior/friend thing.
+How do you handle this or that boss / colleague?
+How do you get things like this approved for implementation?
+Which interesting new projects might be coming up?
+How'd they solve this or that interesting problem?

 ## Specification issues